Bedford, Ohio: History

 In 1834, the First Baptist Church was established to help meet the religious needs of the growing population in the area.
 The first church in Bedford was the First Baptist Church, founded with just 14 original members at the home of Hezekiah Dunham.
 In 1893, the church moved into its first dedicated building located on the Bedford Commons.
 The old First Baptist Church is a stone building done in the Late Gothic Revival style and was designed by architect Jacob Snyder.
 In 1968, the First Baptist Church moved to its present location at the corner of Turney Road and West Glendale Avenue.
 The old stone church still stands though and is owned by the Bedford Historical Society.
 It currently serves as a community building and a rental hall.

 Bedford became an incorporated village on March 15, 1837.
 In 1837, the population of Bedford Township had grown to be 475 people and at that time, the residents petitioned to become the Village of Bedford, which sits at the geographic center of Bedford Township.
 At this time, Hezekiah Dunham, who was a prominent and wealthy local business man, and his wife, Clarissa Dunham, donated three acres of land for the village to be able to build a public square as well as other public and religious buildings.
 The deed for the land stated the property was to be "used as a public square forever."

 In addition to the falls on Tinkers Creek and the abundant forests, transportation helped Bedford to grow.
 Before the roads were even built, Bedford was situated along the main route between Pittsburgh and Cleveland and was an important stagecoach stop.
-Today this is U.S. Route 14, which runs through town from the northwest to southeast.
+Today this is State Route 14, which runs through town from the northwest to southeast.

 Transportation became even more important in the area when the Ohio and Erie Canal opened in 1827 and the Cleveland & Pittsburgh Railroad began in 1852.
 Both of these helped drive more industry to the area, and by 1840 the population of Bedford was 2,021.
 Another railroad, the Connotton Valley Railroad, opened in 1881.

 In 1927, the Bedford Municipal Hospital was built.
 The original hospital still stands, though it has been heavily added onto since it was first constructed.
 It is now operated as a branch of University Hospitals of Cleveland.

 The village of Maple Heights left Bedford Township in 1915 and in 1932 Maple Heights achieved city status.